nadjieb/cpp-mjpeg-streamer/README.md

     std::vector<int> params = {cv::IMWRITE_JPEG_QUALITY, 90};

-    MJPEGStreamer streamer(8080);
+    MJPEGStreamer streamer;

+    // By default "/shutdown" is the target to graceful shutdown the streamer
+    // if you want to change the target to graceful shutdown:
+    //      streamer.setShutdownTarget("/stop");

     // By default 1 worker is used for streaming
     // if you want to use 4 workers:
-    //      MJPEGStreamer streamer(8080, 4);
+    //      streamer.start(8080, 4);

-    // By default /shutdown is the target to graceful shutdown the streamer
-    // if you want to change target to graceful shutdown:
-    //      streamer.setShutdownTarget("/stop");

-    streamer.start();
+    streamer.start(8080);

     // Visit /shutdown or another defined target to stop the loop and graceful shutdown while (streamer.isAlive())